Qowaiv/Qowaiv/README.md

 debugger display attribute.

-The debugger display attribute refers to (private) property with the name "DebuggerDisplay", which repersents the Single Value Object as string.
+The debugger display attribute refers to (private) property with the name "DebuggerDisplay", which represents the Single Value Object as string.
 If supported, formatted, and in case of a Empty or Unknown value with a notification of that too.
 The outcome of the DebuggerDisplay is tested in the UnitTests.

-Because the rendering of debugger display is handled based on the development enviroment, and methods as debugger display are not supported by VB.NET, the debugger display attribute refers to a property instead.
+Because the rendering of debugger display is handled based on the development environment, and methods as debugger display are not supported by VB.NET, the debugger display attribute refers to a property instead.

 Qowaiv Formatting